top of page

 Admission Criteria

-• A principle diagnosis of Substance Use Disorder
+• A principal diagnosis of Substance Use Disorder

 • Homeless or at risk of being homeless